Bill Heard Enterprises: 2007-2008: Market troubles

 In 2007, the Heard chain represented $2.1 billion revenue, much of which came from the sale of new GM products.
 That year, however, its dealerships began to post significant monthly losses as the domestic auto market faced a downturn.
 In 2008, dealerships posted monthly losses that ranged from $2 to $5 million.

-The company started to encounter problems when the market for subprime lending diminished drastically, as a result of similar issues with lenders of subprime mortgages.
+The company had begun to encounter problems when the market for subprime lending diminished drastically, as a result of similar issues with lenders of subprime mortgages.
 This cut off both a source of much of its customer base, but additional income from fees paid to Heard by subprime lenders, often 2% to 3% of the sale price.
 On August 21, 2008, there was also an issue with GM's lending arm GMAC, where Bill Heard lost GM's line of GMAC credit with some stores concerning the financing of new inventory.
 About that same time, the state of Georgia announced its plans for legal action against BHE regarding the fake recall notice promotion.
 In August 2008, the company had seen a 26 percent drop of year-to-date sales since the year before.

-By September 2008, Bill Heard Enterprises was the 11th-largest automobile dealer in the United States (and as high as seventh at the start of the 21st century), the largest in the state of Georgia, and the largest dealer of Chevrolet automobiles in the United States.
+By September 2008, Bill Heard Enterprises was the eleventh-largest automobile dealer in the United States (and as high as seventh at the start of the 21st century), the largest in the state of Georgia, and the largest dealer of Chevrolet automobiles in the United States.
 Automotive News also ranked it 13th among auto dealership groups in the United States.